ractf/shell/README.md

 about `pnpm env`.
 Using pnpm is identical to npm in almost every way, but your disk space will thank you when working with multiple projects that use npm packages.

+On some systems, some packages require you to use Node.js 14.
+Please refer to my earlier mention of `pnpm env`, and run `pnpm env use 14 --global` (only global is supported as of the time of writing) or use your usual node version manager (eg `nvm`).

+You need to use the `--shamefully-hoist` flag when installing dependencies because some of the dependency developers do not know how to write good code.

 As this project contains submodules, cloning should be performed with the
 command: